Yael Eisenberg: Musical career

 In the winter of 2017, Eisenberg was invited to open for musician Amir Lev nationwide.

 In 2018, Eisenberg appeared in Time Out magazine's list of "Best and Interesting Musicians Today".
 That same year she played the lead in the Rock Opera "Ruby Ga Ba'olam" (Ruby Touch The World) written by Alon Eder and his spouse Shani Gabai, accompanied by the Revolution Orchestra at the Tel Aviv Arts Center.
 Eisenberg performed at the Indie Negev Festival at Mitzpe Gvulot and recorded a cover version to the song "Algea" for the bonus album of "Shney Levavot" (Two Hearts) of Musician Einav Jackson Cohen.

 In 2019, Eisenberg was invited to write a song for the "Outline Sketch and Words" festival in Jerusalem.

 In 2020, Eisenberg began recording a new album in Hebrew produced by Omri Amado (Jane Bordeaux, Oren Brazilai, Daniel Rubin).

-On March 8, 2021 the songs "Bachurot Yafot" (Pretty Girls) and "Bimkom Michatav" (Instead of a Letter) written by Mayan Even were released as a double single.
+On March 8, 2021, the songs "Bachurot Yafot" (Pretty Girls) and "Bimkom Michatav" (Instead of a Letter) written by Mayan Even were released as a double single.
 Eisenberg harmonized and produced the songs in cooperation with the musician Numka.

 The first single "Kol Haolam" (The Whole World) from her new album "Kol Haleilot Hapchu LeYamim" (All the Nights Turned into Days) is expected to come out in Summer of 2021. with the album expected to be released in winter of 2021.
 The song is accompanied by a video clip which was directed by actor and producer Vitali Freidland, and with Misha Kaminsky who rendered the cinematography.
 The clip also includes actress Milly Eshet.
-The clip was awarded a grant by the Pais coucil for Culture and Art.
+The clip was awarded a grant by the Pais Council for Culture and Art.